 - A combinations of the above to paint a more accurate picture of your audience by looking at things like the number of male viewers you have in a specific age range.

-Making Money on Youtube
+How to Make Money on Youtube

-- Become a YouTube Partner and Make Money From Ads
+- Become a YouTube Partner and make money from ads.

-- License Your Content to the Media
+- License your content to the media.

-- Work With Brands as an Influencer
+- Work with brands as an influencer or affiliate.

 Let's take a deeper look at each one.